davidmashburn/SeedWaterSegmenter/README.rst

 The Google Code page has binary releases (http://code.google.com/p/seedwater/) that should work on 32-bit Windows or 64-bit Linux.

-For more details, see Python Install Instructions \*.txt You may also want to read the manual: SeedWater Segmenter V x.x Manual.txt
+For more details, see Python Install Instructions 20XX.txt You may also want to read the manual: SeedWater Segmenter V x.x Manual.txt

 ----